oktomus/cpp-closest-point-on-mesh/README.md

 |armadillo.obj|~300k|~100k|36ms|~5ms
 |xyzrgb_dragon.obj|~750k|~250k|77ms|~5ms to ~10ms

-# Limitations
+# Algorithm

-- A point far away makes performance works.
-A simple check distance to bbox will fix this
+I am using a point cloud with a KDTree to find the closest point on the mesh.

+**Before-hand:**

+1. Compute a point cloud of the mesh
+    1. Add vertices in the point cloud
+    2. Generate points on the mesh to increase the point cloud precision **Not implemented**
+2. Create a KDTree with containing the point cloud

+**When requesting the closest point:**

+1. Find the N closest points in the point cloud using the KDTree
+2. For each of these points
+    1. Get the mesh triangle on which the point is
+    2. Compute the closest point to the query point that is on the triangle
+3. Keep the closest point to the query point

+**Requirements:**

+- The mesh needs to be uniform
+- The search must always be higher than the size of one triangle

 # Build

-This program works only on Linux and require the following dependencies:
+This program works only on Linux and require to install the following dependencies:
 - assimp
 - glfw